-On the one hand, when immigrants go abroad, they bring their home country's culture with them, i.e., "culture travels with people" (Alesina & Giuliano, 2011; Algan & Cahuc, 2010; Blau, Kahn, Liu & Papps, 2013; Fernandez & Fogli, 2009; Ljunge, 2012).
+On the one hand, when immigrants go abroad, they bring their home country's culture with them, i.e., "culture travels with people" (Alesina and Giuliano, 2011; Algan and Cahuc, 2010; Blau et al., 2013; Fernandez and Fogli, 2009; Ljunge, 2012).
 Specifically, the culture and norms immigrants bring from home in part affects many of their behaviors and attitudes related to female labor force participation, trust, and preferences for redistribution.
-Yet, immigrants assimilate into the social environment in the destination country by learning the country's language, participating in formal education, familiarizing themselves with new social and cultural norms, and through interacting with the immigrant network and natives abroad (Fidrmuc & Doyle, 2004).
+Yet, immigrants assimilate into the social environment in the destination country by learning the country's language, participating in formal education, familiarizing themselves with new social and cultural norms, and through interacting with the immigrant network and natives abroad (Fidrmuc and Doyle, 2004).
 Through local news, formal education, and contacts with co-workers, neighbors, and friends, migrants are exposed to new values and behaviors, which may differ or even clash with the ones they brought from home.
-Migrants continuously interact with and influence their friends, families, and the communities back home by staying connected via remittances, communication (e.g., phone calls, letters, and emails), returns and visits to the country of origin, among others (Levitt & Lamba-Nieves, 2011; Markley, 2011; Peréz-

-Armendáriz & Crow, 2010; Waldinger, 2013).
-This is especially relevant in the case of Bulgaria and Romania, which share a relatively recent emigration experience, where circular migration8 is the norm, leading to strong ties between migrants and the left behinds (Mara & Landesmann, 2013; Stanek, 2009).
+Migrants continuously interact with and influence their friends, families, and the communities back home by staying connected via remittances, communication (e.g., phone calls, letters, and emails), returns and visits to the country of origin, among others (Levitt and Lamba-Nieves, 2011; Markley, 2011; Peréz-Armendáriz and Crow, 2009; Waldinger, 2013).
+This is especially relevant in the case of Bulgaria and Romania, which share a relatively recent emigration experience, where circular migration is the norm, leading to strong ties between migrants and the left behinds (Mara and Landesmann, 2013; Stanek, 2009).

-Specifically, emigrants could contribute to the social transmission of values, norms, news, and ideas from abroad (Levitt, 1999; Levitt & Lamba-Nieves, 2011; Mahmoud, et al., 2014; Markley, 2011).
-"Social remittances," or the transfer of norms, practices, identities, and social capital that migrants relay to their home communities, breed new ideas and influence behaviors or social commitments among migrant sendingcommunities and could transform social and political life.9 Compared with values and norms, which are intangible and often abstract, concrete practices and behaviors are easier to transfer across borders (Levitt, 1999; Markley, 2011).
-By being concrete actions, rather than abstract values, behaviors such as donating, volunteering, and helping a stranger, are more likely to be systematically transferred from emigrants to their home communities and are therefore more likely to be adopted by those left behind.
-While the identity of the messenger of social remittances certainly matters, the extent of impact also hinges on the social remittance recipients' socio-demographic characteristics, such as age and gender, with females being more receptive to new ideas and values (Levitt, 2005).
-Our data allow us to test whether the civic engagement culture of the destination of the family or friends abroad matters for the pro-social behavior of the left behinds.
+Specifically, emigrants could contribute to the social transmission of values, norms, news, and ideas from abroad (Levitt, 1999; Levitt and Lamba-Nieves, 2011; Mahmoud et al., 2014; Markley, 2011).
+"Social remittances," or the transfer of norms, practices, identities, and social capital that migrants relay to their home communities, breed new ideas and influence behaviors or social commitments among migrant sending-communities and could transform social and political life.
+Compared with values and norms, which are intangible and often abstract, concrete practices and behaviors are easier to transfer